-Thanks to Grandma's old fashioned banana ice cream recipes, you can make homemade custard ice cream bursting with the delicious, all-natural taste of ripened bananas.
-Just try one of the recipes from Grandma's collection and enjoy the best frozen dessert you've ever tasted.
+Thanks to Grandma's old fashioned banana ice cream recipes, you can make homemade ice cream bursting with the delicious, all-natural taste of ripened bananas.
+Just try one of the recipes and enjoy the best frozen dessert you've ever tasted.

 I have yet to eat a store-bought ice cream that's supposed to be banana flavored that doesn't have a chemical-like aftertaste.
-For sure, it doesn't have the fresh, fruity taste that these homemade ice creams do.
+For sure, it doesn't have the fresh, fruity taste that these old fashioned ice creams do.
 See for yourself.
 But make plenty, as you'll want seconds!

 Aunt Babette's Cook Book (1889)

 To three pints of cream, add one pound of pulverized sugar, and six or eight bananas grated into the cream.
 Freeze.